Season Two Schedule Announcement – Learn Which Global Resorts Will Host The World’s Best

 • Athletes must show a deep bag of tricks, combinations and run variety to be competitive.

-Will TSL points and rankings matter for qualifying for Olympic Teams or will they be combined with FIS rankings?
+Will Snow League points and rankings matter for qualifying for Olympic Teams or will they be combined with FIS rankings?

 Snow League events will be calendared and count for points on the WSPL.
 Most nations use these points to pick their National and Olympic teams.